 Returns data using Excel INDEX and MATCH function

 Now, we will use the INDEX and MATCH function of Excel to get price data of the respective product item.
 No doubt final formula is complicated, but that’s what I intended, to make sure you understand various aspect INDEX and MATCH formula as well.

 Note: In the real world, you would find various kind of data presentation and similarly many ways to write Excel formula.

 We have combined two formula to extract data of each item; please refer cell A5 and cell D5.
 Product and its respective price are placed in the same format but a different table.
 Both Formula works together to return value of individual Item.
 I could have merged both formulae but did not, to show the power of Excel IFS function as well.

 Download Your Example Excel File

 Translate the chosen product category of column B into a numeric literal in column A.

-In this formula, Excel IFS function check four logics and return the corresponding value of correct logic.
+In this formula, the Excel IFS function checks four logics and return the corresponding value of correct logic.

 In cell B5 I have selected Vegetables_Item which represent numeric literate of 2 (2nd – column G).
 Similarly, 1 and 3 for Fruits_Item and Cereal_Item.

 The return value will identify the reference array of product and price from where respective data needs to get extracted.

 - If the presentation of Item (F4:H4) and Price (J4:L4) is not in the same sequence, then you will have to create one more formula using IFS function for showcasing numeric literate of price in other formats.

 - Note this formula is part of the second formula which is a complicated one 😳